Explore this page to learn about our faculty, class schedule, tuition and more.

 Natasha retired from dancing to start her family.
 Her passion is teaching the next generation of dancers and spreading her love of dance.

-Katherine began her dance training at Creative Arts Guild and its pre-professional performing company, Ballet Dalton.
+Katherine began her dance training at Creative Arts Guild and its pre-professional student performing company, Ballet Dalton.
 Katharine holds a B.A. from Georgia State University where she led the Pantherettes Dance Team as captain.
-She danced for two seasons as a professional cheerleader for the National Football League’s Atlanta Falcons before moving with her pilot husband to Columbus Air Force Base.
-In Mississippi, Katharine served as creative coordinator at JKS Studios.
-After a transfer to Offutt Air Force Base in 2014, Katharine and family now make their home in Papillion.
+She danced for as a professional cheerleader for the National Football League’s Atlanta Falcons for two seasons before moving with her pilot husband to Columbus A.F.B.
+After a transfer to Offutt A.F.B. in 2014, Katharine and family now make their home in Papillion.

-Katharine has an extensive background in ballet, jazz, pointe, modern, contemporary, hip hop, and musical theater, and has choreographed for competition dance teams in the Omaha area.
+Katharine’s background is in ballet, jazz, pointe, modern, contemporary, hip hop, and musical theater.
+She has also choreographed for competition dance teams in the Omaha area.

-She received her training from Irene Fokine in New Jersey, and later at School of Hartford Ballet in Connecticut.
+She trained with Irene Fokine in New Jersey, and later at School of Hartford Ballet in Connecticut.

 Judith danced professionally at Hartford Ballet for Michael Uthoff, and at Ballet Arizona under both Uthoff and Ib Andersen.
-During her career, Judith toured throughout the U.S., Central America and South America.
-Judith danced numerous principal and soloist roles in productions such as The Nutcracker, Giselle and Swan Lake; George Balanchine’s Serenade, Four Temperaments, and Concerto Barocco; and works by Pilobolous, Momix, Paul Taylor, Dwight Rhoden, Anthony Tudor, Peter Martins, and Kurt Yoos.
+During her career, Judith toured in the U.S., Central America and South America.
+She danced numerous principal and soloist roles in productions such as The Nutcracker, Giselle and Swan Lake; George Balanchine’s Serenade, Four Temperaments, and Concerto Barocco; and works by Pilobolous, Momix, Paul Taylor, Dwight Rhoden, Anthony Tudor, Peter Martins, and Kurt Joos.

 Matthew received his early ballet training at Lake Erie Ballet School and Little’s Dance Studio, later studying at North Carolina School of the Arts, Chautauqua Festival Dancers, and Miami City Ballet School.